ab-progress-tracker/diy-mnist-nn/README.md

-# Neural Network From Scratch---WIP
+# Neural Network From Scratch

 In my last project, I made a simple handwritten digit recognizer using tensorflow.
 In this project, I will be recreating the same result _without_ tensorflow to get a better understanding of what goes on under the hood.
 (Also, jupyter notebook was pissing me off so I'm not using it anymore)